Beyond Connectivity: An Open Architecture for AI-RAN Convergence in 6G: Toward AI-RAN

 \textbf{AI-on-RAN.} Conversely, AI-on-RAN enables \gls{ai} and generative \gls{ai} applications to execute on the \gls{ran} infrastructure.
-These applications may or may not be related to cellular systems, but can leverage spare compute capacity and the geographically distributed nature of the \gls{ran} infrastructure.
-Traditional \gls{ran} deployments are over-provisioned for peak loads, therefore, by leveraging \gls{ai} during low \gls{ran} activity periods, operators can maximize infrastructure efficiency without compromising real-time cellular communication \cite{ananthanarayanan2024distributed}.
-This allows operators to provide AI-as-a-Service for diverse AI-driven applications while ensuring high-performance edge computing.
-By embedding \gls{ai} workloads within the \gls{ran}, AI-on-RAN brings AI close to end-users and thus reduces the latency and bandwidth overhead associated with sending data to centralized data centers, making it ideal for latency-sensitive applications that require real-time inference and decision making.
-Examples of AI-on-RAN workloads can include distributed AI training (e.g., federated learning), video processing and computer vision applications, or edge deployments of generative \gls{ai} solutions (e.g., a low-latency edge instance of an \gls{llm}), among others.
+These applications may or may not be related to cellular systems, but leverage spare compute capacity and the geographically distributed nature of the \gls{ran}. \gls{ran} deployments are over-provisioned for peak loads, therefore, by leveraging \gls{ai} during low \gls{ran} activity periods, operators can maximize infrastructure efficiency without compromising connectivity \cite{ananthanarayanan2024distributed}.
+By embedding \gls{ai} workloads within the \gls{ran}, AI-on-RAN brings AI close to end-users and thus reduces the latency and bandwidth overhead for transmission to centralized data centers.
+This makes AI-on-RAN ideal for latency-sensitive applications that require real-time inference and decision making.
+It also helps distributing workloads from large data centers to the edge.
+Examples of AI-on-RAN workloads can include distributed AI training (e.g., federated learning), video processing and computer vision applications, or edge generative \gls{ai} solutions (e.g., a low-latency edge instance of a \gls{llm}, chatbots, AI agents), among others.

-\textbf{AI-and-RAN.} To enable infrastructure sharing across AI applications and \gls{ran} workloads, AI-and-RAN focuses on the coexistence of heterogeneous workloads on the same compute platform.
+\textbf{AI-and-RAN.} To enable infrastructure sharing across AI applications and \gls{ran} workloads, AI-and-RAN focuses on the coexistence of heterogeneous workloads.
 Indeed, \gls{ai} and \gls{ran} workloads differ in terms of reliability, availability, and performance requirements.
-The \gls{ran} digital signal processing represents a non-elastic workload, where compute tasks need to be executed within specific timing constraints to ensure that the overall protocol stack can function as intended (e.g., for channel coding/decoding, scheduling, among others).
-At the same time, processing for a specific carrier configuration (bandwidth, number of MIMO streams) requires a fixed and predictable amount of resources. \gls{ai} and generative \gls{ai} inference or training solutions are more elastic, provided that enough resources are allocated to load the data structures associated with the AI models.
+The \gls{ran} \gls{dsp} represents a non-elastic workload, where tasks need to be executed within specific timing constraints to ensure intended functionality of the protocol stack (e.g., for channel coding/decoding, scheduling).
+At the same time, processing for a specific configuration (bandwidth, number of MIMO streams) requires a fixed and predictable amount of resources. \gls{ai} and generative \gls{ai} inference or training solutions are more elastic, provided that enough resources are allocated to load the data structures associated with the AI models.